yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 <br>

-`High level direction` – Expand the prior work from single-view to multi-view, and from static scenario to dynamic scenario
+`High level direction` – Expand the prior work from single-view to multi-view + from static scenario to dynamic scenario

 <br>